opencast/opencast/docs/guides/developer/docs/api/events-api.md

 ### DELETE /api/events/{event_id}

 Retracts possible publications and deletes an event.
+Since version 1.6.0 published events will be retracted by this endpoint, if you use a version previous to 1.6.0 don't call this endpoint before retracting published events.

 __Response__